 If the plaintiff cable company can establish a prima facie case, it then falls to the subscriber to present proof that plaintiff’s signal was not decoded without authorization.
-Examples include, but are not limited to: defendant was not a cable service subscriber; defendant did not take possession of a “pirate-box”; “pirate-box” in issue was not competent to decode the signal; box was never used to decode the signal; decoding was in fact authorized; or (and importantly), there are mitigating circumstances which are relevant to the issue of damages; etc. In fact, “damages” are an important issue in the litigation of these cases.
+Examples include, but are not limited to: defendant was not a cable service subscriber; defendant did not take possession of a “pirate-box”; defendant did purchase the pirate box but has documented an effort to return it to the seller; “pirate-box” in issue was not competent to decode the signal; decoding was in fact authorized; or (and importantly), there are mitigating circumstances which are relevant to the issue of damages; etc. In fact, “damages” are an important issue in the litigation of these cases.

 In American courts, and generally speaking, each party to a lawsuit pays for its own lawyer without regard to which party wins.
 However, you will note that in the above case, various awards of attorney’s fees were granted to the cable companies.
 That is because these particular statutes provide that the “aggrieved party” who prevails (wins the lawsuit) is entitled to attorney fees (plus various other costs, including investigation expenses).
 By law, only the cable or satellite provider can be an “aggrieved party” (see VJC Productions, Inc. v.
 Kydes, 903 F. Supp.
 42).
 This means that if the subscriber loses he must pay for the service provider’s attorneys.
 However, if the service provider loses it is not required to pay for the subscriber’s attorney fees.
 Including discovery, conferences and trial, a proceeding in federal court tends to be formal and elaborate.
 This is decidedly to the advantage of the signal providers.
 Therefore, defendants must greet litigation with strategies calculated to reduce or eliminate liability for signal provider attorney fees and shorten and “informalize” proceedings.